Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Conclusion

 \section{Conclusion}

 We have recently proposed a reformulation of the Georgi-Glashow model that is equivalent to the Georgi-Glashow model at least at the classical level.
-We define some constraints for this reformulated model called vacuum conditions and derive effective Lagrangians that describe lowenergy regime of the theory.
-The results presented in this paper reveal that there are many lowenergy limits associated with different constraints on reformulated Georgi-Glashow model that contains knotlike solitons as well as vortices and monopoles.
-One of this constraints inspired by Abelian dominance leads to appearance of both vortices and monopoles.
+We define some constraints for this reformulated model called vacuum conditions and derive effective Lagrangians that describe some hidden aspects of the theory.
+The results presented in this paper reveal that there are many limits associated with different constraints on reformulated Georgi-Glashow model that contains knotlike solitons as well as vortices and monopoles.
+One of this constraints leads to appearance of both vortices and monopoles.
 Applying this constraint together with the condensate phase constraint of the reformulated Georgi-Glashow model, leads us to derive Skyrme-Faddeev Lagrangian that contains knotlike solitons.